Welcome to Sumkoka

 Biodegradable Straws: What Are They?

 In response to the environmental concerns surrounding plastic straws, biodegradable alternatives have emerged as a promising solution.
-Biodegradable straws are made from renewable materials such as paper, bamboo, sugarcane, or cornstarch, which break down naturally over time, leaving behind no harmful residues.
+Biodegradable straws are made from renewable materials such as paper, bamboo, bagasse, or cornstarch, which break down naturally over time, leaving behind no harmful residues.

 Unlike traditional plastic straws, biodegradable options offer a more sustainable alternative that minimizes environmental impact.
-These straws decompose into organic matter, reducing the burden on landfills and ecosystems.
+These disposable straws decompose into organic matter, reducing the burden on landfills and ecosystems.
 Furthermore, many biodegradable straws are also compostable, allowing them to return nutrients to the soil and complete the cycle of sustainability.

 Types of Biodegradable Straws